content-left-bg.png

 If any requirement cannot be met, the activity must not occur.

-Prior consultation is required with local authority (e.g. lifeguard service, marine park managers) for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.
+Prior consultation and collaboration with local expertise (e.g. lifeguard service, marine park managers) for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.

 WebPartZone1_2